 Is dentistry a career for me?

 Being a dentist requires you draw on a wide variety of skills.
-It is a job which commands long hours and high levels of concentration.
+It is a job that commands long hours and high levels of concentration.
 You will often be required to deal with stressful situations, especially regarding back-to-back appointments, caseloads, difficult or demanding patients, or ones who fear the dentist’s chair!

 You will need exceptional concentration skills, as well as a high level of dexterity which would enable you to perform the hands-on part of your job effectively.
 Spatial awareness and good eyesight are also important.